DataDog/integrations-core/docs/dev/agent_integration.md

 ## Overview

 This guide provides instructions for creating a Datadog Agent integration.
-You can list an Agent integration for a price in the Datadog Marketplace, or list it out-of-the-box on the Integrations page.
-To get started, select one of the options below for steps to build an integration in the Marketplace or an out-of-the-box integration.
+You can list an Agent integration for a price on the Datadog Marketplace, or list it out-of-the-box on the Integrations page.

 ## Development Process

-You can expect the following process for building an API-based integration:
+You can expect the following process for building an Agent-based integration:
 1. Meet with the Datadog Technology Partner team to discuss your offering and use cases.
 2. Request a sandbox account for development.
-3. Begin development of your integration, which will include writing the integration code on your end as well as build and install a python wheel (.whl).
+3. Begin development of your integration, which will include writing the integration code on your end as well as building and installing a python wheel (.whl).
 4. Test your integration in your sandbox account.
 5. Once your development work is tested and complete, follow the steps to [Create a Tile][24] in order to display your offering on the Marketplace or Integrations page.
 6. Once your pull request is submitted and approved, the team will schedule a demo for a final review of your integration.